jbradach/quick-lemp/README.md

 ## quick-lemp
-Scripts to quickly install a [LEMP Stack](https://lemp.io) (like a LAMP stack but using Nginx instead of Apache) and perform basic configuration of a new Ubuntu server.
+Scripts to quickly install a [LEMP Stack](https://lemp.io) (like a LAMP stack but using Nginx instead of Apache) and perform basic configuration of a new Ubuntu 14.04.1 LTS (Trusty Tahr) server.

 Components include a recent stable version of Nginx (using HTML5 Boilerplate configuration), uWSGI, and MariaDB 10.0 (drop-in replacement for MySQL).